CropTrack: A Tracking with Re-Identification Framework for Precision Agriculture: Evaluation

 \subsection{Ablation Study}

-The development of CropTrack is detailed via an ablation study, Table~\ref{tab:ablation_study}.
-ByteTrack is employed as the baseline and the vanilla Kalman filter is replaced with the NSA Kalman filter.
-We introduce appearance-based Re-ID for the unmatched detections after the first motion-based association.
-Choosing cosine similarity between detection features and EMA feature prototypes as the distance metric results in a significant reduction in performance across all metrics.
-However, replacing cosine similarity distance with our reranking distance results in a major improvement in tracking performance across all metrics excluding fragmentation.
-Lastly, we form CropTrack by replacing the first motion-based association with our proposed one-to-many association with greedy appearance-based conflict resolution.
-Compared to the baseline, CropTrack significantly improves HOTA, AssA, and IDF1, indicating that appearance-based features are beneficial for identity preservation in agricultural tracking scenarios.
+The development of CropTrack is detailed via an ablation study shown in Table~\ref{tab:ablation_study}.
+ByteTrack is employed as the baseline and appearance-based Re-ID is introduced for unmatched detections after the first motion-based association.
+Choosing cosine similarity between detection features and EMA feature prototypes results in a drastic reduction in performance.
+This is expected as the model is originally trained for person Re-ID and applied in a zero-shot manner with no fine-tuning.
+However, swapping cosine similarity with our reranking distance results in a major improvement across all metrics, excluding fragmentation.
+Leveraging the reranking distance, we replace the first motion-based association with our one-to-many association with greedy appearance-based conflict resolution.
+Lastly, we form CropTrack by replacing the vanilla Kalman filter with the NSA Kalman filter.

+To further validate our association strategy, we conducted an additional ablation study on the AgriSORT-Grapes dataset.
+Specifically, we compare the full CropTrack model against a baseline utilizing only Hungarian-based matching.
+Compared to the baseline, the results in Table~\ref{tab:association_ablation} show that CropTrack significantly improves HOTA, AssA, IDF1, IDP, and IDsw.
+This indicates that appearance-based features are beneficial for identity preservation in agricultural tracking.